 - Academic performance.

 - Demonstrated interest in, or work experience relevant to, work psychology.

-Application is via PAC and includes a 500-word personal statement, giving reasons for applying to the course including a statement about career objectives.
+Application must be made online at the UCC application portal and includes a 500-word personal statement, giving reasons for applying to the course including a statement about career objectives.

 Statements will be evaluated on the basis of: